AUR50216 Diploma of Automotive Technology

 The assessment process includes the gathering of evidence to demonstrate the student’s competence.
 Students are assessed using written assessment and direct observation of practical demonstration.

-- Successful completion of Year 11 or the equivalent level of study.
+- Successful completion of year 12 or equivalent.

 Those wishing to undertake the AUR50216 Diploma of Automotive Technology MUST have completed an automotive Certificate IV qualification in one of the following disciplines or be able to demonstrate equivalent competency.

 - AUR40216 Certificate IV in Automotive Mechanical Diagnosis.